 In 1946 most of Roosevelt Lake and the grassy and pine woodland hills surrounding it were designated the Coulee Dam National Recreation Area.
 Crown Point Vista, about 5 miles west of Grand Coulee on Highway 174, may have the best vantage for photographs of the dam, Roosevelt Lake, Rufus Woods Lake (below the dam), and the town of Coulee Dam.

-After nightfall from Memorial Day through September the dam is transformed into an unlikely entertainment complex by an extravagant, free laser light show.
+After nightfall from Memorial Day weekend through September the dam is transformed into an unlikely entertainment complex by an extravagant, free laser-light show.
 After 25 years of the same show, a new one called "One River, Many Voices" debuted in 2014 with a more contemporary, high-tech style and oral histories of the dam project.
 The audio portion is broadcast on 90.1 FM.
 Show up early to get a good seat.
 The show starts at 10 pm Memorial Day weekend through July, 9:30 pm in August, and 8:30 pm in September.